 Sign Up for On-Campus Interviews

-In Handshake, click on your name in the top right corner and select User Settings from the drop-down list.
+To export a calendar of appointments and events that you have joined, click your name in the top right corner and select User Settings from the drop-down list.
 Copy the .ics URL under Calendar Export into your calendar program (Gmail, Yahoo, etc).

 Store Your Résumé & Other Documents